cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 3. Potential storage collision

-TODO: Implement

-Implemented the suggested change.
+Implemented the suggested change according to the pattern of EIP-1967.

 4. Architectural risk for missing approvals